Kenny Adams: Style and philosophy

-Adams marvels at studying and watching his opponents' films and tapes.
-He is known for successfully predicting in what round and with what combination his fighter will win.
-He is also known for never losing a re-match with any opponent, due to his great ability to make adjustments after the first fight.
+Adams marveled at studying and watching his opponents' films and tapes.
+He was known for successfully predicting in what round and with what combination his fighter would win.
+He was also known for never losing a re-match with any opponent, due to his great ability to make adjustments after the first fight.
 One of Adams' many sayings is "nobody beats me twice!".

-Adams brings an extremely strict disciplinarian style to the gym with him.
-He demands a strong work ethic and he lives with the mentality that he is always the boss - it's his way or the highway.
+Adams brought an extremely strict disciplinarian style to the gym with him.
+He demanded a strong work ethic and he lived with the mentality that he was always the boss – it was his way or the highway.
 Adams exclaimed that “they asked me to work with Floyd Mayweather Jr. back in the late 90s and early 2000s, so I headed over to the gym and was working out with another guy out front.
 When he showed up, he had one of his guys come and tell me he was ready for me out back.
 I told his guy that 'I'm the boss' and to come out front.
 In the end, we went our own separate ways.”

 Adams worked with the undisciplined World champion Edwin Valero up until his death in 2010.
 Adams stated that “Valero always used to try to overrule people, but I was always up with him.
 The way I catch mitts I think drew him to me.
 I'd bust a cat upside the head if his defense wasn’t working.
 So when he made mistakes, I’d bust him by the side of his head.
 I think he respected that because most people didn’t stand up to him".

-Adams is a strong believer in the "hit and don't get hit" style of boxing.
-He has mastered the defensive art of "stepping to the side, using angles and moving your head".
-He believes that his fighters will have longer careers if they can master his defensive techniques, while also learning his gritty, offensive attacks.
+Adams was a strong believer in the "hit and don't get hit" style of boxing.
+He mastered the defensive art of "stepping to the side, using angles and moving your head".
+He believed that his fighters would have longer careers if they could master his defensive techniques, while also learning his gritty, offensive attacks.

-Health concerns
+Illness and death

-In late November 2010, Adams (aged 69) was admitted to a hospital in Las Vegas when his bladder and prostate swelled up, leaving him close to kidney failure.
+In late November 2010, Adams, then aged 69, was admitted to a hospital in Las Vegas when his bladder and prostate swelled up, leaving him close to kidney failure.
 He recovered very quickly, in time to be ringside to see his fighter Sharif Bogere win on the undercard of Khan-Miadana in mid December.
 Adams was back on the mitts just two days later.

+Adams died on April 7, 2025, at the age of 84.